 I’ve always placed Golf Balance drills between two categories, mechanical and game-improvement.
 Mechanical drills help solve the swing problem.
 Game-development drills are the skills needed to shoot low scores.

-In this article, we’ll try to cover the best golf drill of all time, which are surefire tips.
+In this article, we’ll try to cover the best golf drills to practice, which are surefire tips.
 If you stick to these tips, you’ll be good to go.

 15 Best Golf Drills to Do at Home